thanethomson/httpwatcher/README.md

     server.shutdown()
 ```

-Note that `httpwatcher.watch` takes the same parameters as the
+`httpwatcher.watch` takes mostly the same parameters as the
-constructor parameters for `HttpWatcherServer`.
+constructor parameters for `HttpWatcherServer` (except, as mentioned
+earlier, for the `open_browser` parameter).
 It's just a
 convenience method provided to instantiate and run a simple
 `HttpWatcherServer`.